Yan-Oliveira/doc-fao/content/restrict-customer-data-view.rst

    - Specific allocation of access permissions allows protection of your customer data.
    - Simplifies the collaboration with subsidiaries, subcontractors and partners.

-Available in Service Package
-   GOLD

 Target Groups
    - International companies
    - Call centers
    - Companies offering a wide range of products

+Available in Service Package
+   - GOLD

+Package Name in OTRS Package Manager
+   - OTRSRestrictCustomerDataView

 .. note::